JoshuaWise/vapr-caching/README.md

 route.use((req) => { ... });
 ```

-This plugin prevents caches from ever serving stale content (i.e., content whose cache duration has expired), which some caches might try to do in some circumstances.
-Due to the lack of standards in regards to serving stale content, cache implementations vary wildly in their behavior here.
-Therefore, in the interest of your application having deterministic behavior, we take the opinionated approach of preventing stale content from ever being served.
-If you have total control of the caches you're using and you need more customized behavior, you should set the Cache-Control header yourself instead of using this plugin.

 ### caching.never()

 Disables all caching, including any caching done by ETags (e.g., [`vapr-conditionals`](https://github.com/JoshuaWise/vapr-conditionals)).
 This should only be used to satisfy strict security requirements, as it can result in unnecessary bandwidth usage.
 If you need your content to always be up-to-date, it's probably better to use [`.private()`](#cachingprivateoptions) or [`.shared()`](#cachingsharedoptions) with a duration of `0`.